 Another option which this study will examine is to use a different vaccine (Novavax) for the third dose.
-Novavax has recently been approved for use in adults in the UK.
+Novavax has recently been approved in the UK for use in adults and also in 12- to 17-year-olds, for the first two doses, as an alternative COVID-19 vaccine.
 It is a different type of vaccine from Pfizer.
 Novavax is a protein-based vaccine, whereas Pfizer is an mRNA vaccine.
-Previous studies have shown that giving a dose of Novavax after one or two doses of Pfizer produces a good immune response with no safety concerns.
+Previous studies in adults have shown that giving a dose of Novavax after one or two doses of Pfizer produces a good immune response with no safety concerns.
 However, these have mostly been in people without any previous COVID-19 infection, and it is important to study this in teenagers with a good representation from those who have, and have not, had a previous infection.

 The study will include a "control group".
 One in five of the study participants (20%) will be allocated to this group and receive two doses of a meningitis vaccine (Bexsero).
-They will receive their third dose of COVID-19 vaccine (full dose of the adult Pfizer vaccine) around 6 months after enrolment in the study.
-However, if a third dose of Pfizer or a different COVID-19 vaccine were to be recommended for 12 to 15 year-olds in the UK before then, we would offer this recommended COVID-19 vaccine earlier, in line with the new guidelines.
+They will then receive their third dose of COVID-19 vaccine (a full dose of the Pfizer-BioNTech bivalent vaccine, which targets both the original virus strain and the Omicron BA.1 variant) around 6 months after enrolment in the study.
+However, if this or a different COVID-19 vaccine were to be recommended for 12- to 15-year-olds in the UK before then, we would offer this recommended COVID-19 vaccine earlier, in line with the new guidelines.
+We would also seek expert advice from our Trial Steering Committee as to whether we should offer the other groups this recommended vaccine (assuming this is a different vaccine from what they have already received in the study), to ensure they are not disadvantaged compared to their peers outside of the study.
+If there are no new national recommendations then no additional vaccine will be offered and the control group will receive their COVID-19 vaccine at 6 months, as planned.
 The control group is very important to help us properly understand the effects of COVID-19 vaccination in the other groups.